martintrollip/flutter_notes/README.md

 ## Future Improvements

 1. Implement persistent storage for notes (e.g., using SQLite or shared preferences).
+    1. This can be achieved by updating the remote data source.
+The layered architecture allows for easy integration of a local database without affecting the existing code structure.
 2. Add unit tests for the `notes_list_page`, `note_card` and `injection_container`.
 3. Add internationalisation support and move all strings to an `.arb` file.
 4. Add GitHub Actions to run tests and dart analyze on every push.